 How we Assess at Holywell.

 At Holywell our assessment system is designed to track student progress from whatever starting point they have when they join the school.
 It is based around a system of ‘Progress Points’.
 The main progress points scale is from 11-49.
-Progress points are linked to performance descriptors – these are school-devised descriptions of students are expected to be able to know and to do in each subject at different stages in their education – all benchmarked against national standards in terms of SATs, National Curriculum Programmes of Study and GCSE.
+Progress points are linked to performance descriptors – these are school-devised descriptions of what students are expected to be able to know and to do in each subject at different stages in their education - all benchmarked against national standards in terms of SATs, National Curriculum Programmes of Study and GCSE.

 We have a range of points per year group which indicate whether a student is performing:

 - Above the Expected standard for the year group (“At Greater Depth”)